How To Prepare for Settlement Day

 Don’t inspect too early – you only have the right to inspect the property once prior to settlement.

-What happens if there are any issues?
+What if there are issues before settlement?

 Hopefully, this doesn’t happen but if it does, contact us immediately.

-Failure to inform us that there is a problem may result in settlement occurring without the issue being rectified, means you are stuck with that issue.
+Failure to inform us that there is a problem may result in settlement occurring without the issue being rectified, which means you are stuck with that issue.
 There is nothing we can do.
 So if there is something you’re not happy with, call us immediately.